janjusti/dcma/examples/example2-group.md

 Alignment groupAB-cons.fasta > groups-target.fasta done.
 ```

 In this example, "any sentence" is being used as *searchable keyphrase*.
-If there is any unrecognised codon (containing any non-generic symbol [not recognised by IUPAC](https://www.bioinformatics.org/sms2/iupac.html)) in any consensus sequence, DCMA will search for matching codons in original files.
+If there is any unrecognised codon (containing any non-specific symbol, including those [recognised by IUPAC](https://www.bioinformatics.org/sms2/iupac.html)) in any consensus sequence, DCMA will search for matching codons in original files.

-*e.g.*: an unrecognised codon (XAT, position 94-95-96) is found in `groupB_any_sentence` sequence.
+**e.g.**: an unrecognised codon (XAT, position 94-95-96) is found in `groupB_any_sentence` sequence.
 DCMA will look into `groupB.fasta` to check which codons XAT could be.

 This feature works for any amount of levels, as long as the sequence's name containing an unrecognised codon has a searchable keyphrase settled.
 If there is not any other searchable sequence to check, this unrecognised codon will be considered as "pure" in `alerts`.

-Finally, analysis results are obtained from dcma's solver.
+Finally, analysis results are obtained from DCMA's solver.

 ```python
 >>> results = solver.run('groups-target.fasta', searchable_keyphrase='any sentence')